florethsong/mtme-zh-mwe/README.md

     pages = "2204--2216",
 }
 ```
+P.S.
 We publish this Chinese MWE-annotated dataset in our work above which focuses on the meta-evaluation of machine translation automatic evaluation metrics from the perspective of MWEs.
 Another work of ours tightly following it, also built on this extended dataset, pays more effort to a full evaluation of machine translation systems on rendering Chinese MWEs into English.
-If you are interested in it, you are welcome to find more details at: https://github.com/florethsong/mte-zh-mwe.
+If you are interested, you can find more details at: https://github.com/florethsong/mte-zh-mwe.

 ## References